paulkarpenko/us-code-ui/uscode/title-26-internal-revenue-code/chapter-068-additions-to-the-tax-additional-amounts-and-assessable-penalties.md

 Subsec. (c).
 Pub.
 L. 114–113, § 209(c)(2), substituted “due to reasonable cause” for “having a reasonable basis”.

 2010—Subsecs. (c), (d).
 Pub.
 L. 111–152 added subsec. (c) and redesignated former subsec. (c) as (d).
 See Codification note above.

+#### Effective Date of 2025 Amendment
+Amendment by Pub.
+L. 119–21 applicable to claims for credit or refund after July 4, 2025, see section 70605(g)(4) of Pub.
+L. 119–21, set out as an Enforcement Provisions With Respect to COVID-Related Employee Retention Credits note under [section 3134 of this title](./chapter-021-federal-insurance-contributions-act.md#section-3134).

 #### Effective Date of 2015 Amendment
 Pub.
 L. 114–113, div.
 Q, title II, § 209(d)(2), Dec.
 18, 2015, 129 Stat.
 3085, as amended by Pub.
 L. 115–141, div.
 U, title I, § 101(k), Mar.
 23, 2018, 132 Stat.
 1162, provided that: “The amendments made by subsections (b) and (c) [amending this section] shall apply to claims filed after the date of the enactment of this Act [Dec.
 18, 2015].”